tornede/py_experimenter/docs/source/usage.md

 ### Obtain Results

-The current content of the database table can be obtained as `pandas.Dataframe`.
+The current content of the database table can be obtained as `pandas.DataFrame`.
 This can be used to generate a result table and export it to LaTeX.

 ```python
 result_table = experimenter.get_table()